MediaEnhanced/DNS-NSNet2/README.md

 7. Simple to Modify and Compile
 8. Thorough Explanation (with diagrams) of how NSNet2 Works towards creating Effective Noise Reduction
 9. Thorough Explanation (with diagrams) of what the code is doing and why it was written that way
-10. Does not rely on math or general matrix calculation libraries
+10. No reliance on math or general matrix calculation libraries for any repeating calculations

 ## How To Use It
 ### Very Basic Conversion using Command Prompt (Windows Powershell) on Windows